 Integrating Video Into Your Marketing Plan

-Did you know that 59% of executives agree that if both text and video are available on the same topic, they are more likely to choose video (MWP)?
-Or that 52% of marketers believe that video is effective for brand awareness (WowMakers)?
-Needless to say, the opportunities in video are growing, and if you aren’t already considering a video marketing plan for your business, now is the time to start.
+Did you know that 59% of executives agree that users are more likely to engage with video than text on a topic of their interest?
+Or that 52% of marketers believe that video is effective for brand awareness?
+Needless to say, the opportunities in video marketing are booming.
+If you aren’t already considering a video marketing plan for your business, now is the time to start.

 But where should you begin when planning your video marketing strategy?
-Look for these stories in your organization, which are proven to make an impact on your consumer:
+Explore these themes in your organization, which are proven to make an impact on your consumer:

 - Success stories

 - Tutorials and Explanations

 One of the best ways to promote your business, product, or whatever it may be is through telling your success stories.
 You can use a paragraph of words to explain why your business is the best, but a video brings the content to life and holds the viewer’s attention more than a written summary.
 People also tend to value and trust other customer’s opinions more than the brand’s written words.

 A great example of this is from Airbnb, a company that has a full video marketing campaign on Youtube.
 Airbnb’s Youtube channel focuses on showing real stories of people highlighting their trips and stays in Airbnb accommodations.
 This is a great strategy to reel in someone who is looking to use Airbnb for the first time.
 Seeing all of the success stories Airbnb has produced will give the viewers the confidence in the brand to turn to them for the next adventure.

 Tutorials and Explainers